6808/6808.github.io/labs/lab3.md

 will think of them as operations, or functions, which map un-rotated inputs to rotated outputs, *skipping over any intermediate states*.
 We refer to the \"family\" of rotations as the set of all such operations.
-For instance, the \"identity\" rotation, I, has its output always exactly equal to its input.
+For instance, the \"identity\" rotation, $I$, has its output always exactly equal to its input.
 You can think of this as a rotation by zero degrees.
 The family of rotations includes a 90-degree rotation to the left, and an 89-degree rotation, and an 89.999999-degree rotation.
 Thus,